Skip to Content

 Overview

 This starter provides a distributed cron scheduler.
 It loads SysCron records from the database, elects a single leader via Redis, and publishes cron triggers to MQ (Pulsar) as CronTaskMessage.
-Your application should consume those messages and execute the real business logic.
+Your application consumes those messages and executes the real business logic.

 Dependency